Last Updated on March 1, 2023

-All about Clydesdale Weight – Ever look at a Clydesdale’s hooves?
-They’re probably bigger than your face!
+Have you ever taken a look at Clydesdale’s hooves?
+Each one is probably bigger than your face!
 Can you imagine getting stepped on by those hooves?
 Ouch, it might break your toes!
 It makes you wonder how much exactly these gentle giants weigh.

-All draft horses, including Clydesdales, have different average weights from a standard riding or “saddle” horse.
-This obviously, is because they’re built differently.
-Even so, weights in draft horses can vary from breed to breed, and even within breeds depending on the age and diet of specific horses.
+All draft horses, including Clydesdales, have higher average weights compared to a standard riding or “saddle” horse.
+This is because they are built differently, with muscular, heavyweight bodies capable of carrying out intensive physical work.
+Even so, the average weight of draft horses will vary from breed to breed, and even within individual breeds depending on the age and diet of specific horses.

-In this article, I’ll be discussing the average weights of Clydesdale horses, in comparison to weights of saddle horses, and other draft horses, as well as discussing variants in weight within the Clydesdale breed.
+Today we’ll be discussing the average weight of Clydesdale horses in comparison to the weight of saddle horses and other draft horses, as well as discussing variations in weight within the Clydesdale breed.

 When discussing the weight of a Clydesdale, the first thing you have to take into consideration is the anatomical shape of a Clydesdale, or, more generally speaking, the anatomical shape of a draft horse.